 The street of "meuniers" - millers - is the street where the mill stood.
 In the street "briqueterie" - brickyard -, there were the brick ovens.
 The street "d'en Bas" below, is situated lower than the others.

 The proper names will be used later with names dedicated in memory of local figures.
-There are some streets below have disappeared or have changed.
+There are some streets below disappeared or have been modified.